 To move the Work Order into the Running stage, click the Start button, or Run one of the associated Work Instructions.

-Any procedure that has the BOM of the ordered part will automatically link in the Work Instructions tab.
+Any procedure that has the Add New Inventory block for the ordered part will automatically link in the Work Instructions tab.

 If a run is started on a Work Order that is in Planning there will be a popup to notify that the Work Order will be moved to Running.